Dapto: History

 The name Dapto is said to be an Aboriginal word either from Dabpeto meaning "water plenty", or from tap-toe which described the way a lame Aboriginal elder walked.
 The suburb was officially founded in 1834, when George Brown transferred the Ship Inn from Wollongong to Mullet Creek Farm, in an area now named in his honour as Brownsville.
 After an unsuccessful attempt at wheat growing in the 1850s, Dapto embraced the dairy industry.
 In 1887, the railway opened, and a butter factory was established.
 This began a transformation of Dapto and the town centre shifted south to where the new station was located.
 The Australian Smelting Company's works were established on Kanahooka Road and employed over 500 men.
 A railway, operated by the Illawarra Harbour and Land Corporation Limited, connected the smelter with the Government railway at Dapto.
-By 1903 the Commissioner for Railways declared that Dapto was the most valuable station on the Illawarra line, its traffic being double that of Wollongong.
-The books John Brown of Brownsville (2012), Gooseberry and Hooka (2012) and Lake Illawarra: an ongoing history (2005) – all written by Joseph Davis and published by the Lake Illawarra Authority – contain much detail about Dapto's history.

 Population

 According to the 2021 census, there were 10,954 people in Dapto.